JoaquinGimenez1/rosbridge-web-architecture-demo/README.md

 yarn start
 ```
 > Succesfull start of the frontend project will result with a new open window in your browser

+### Summary
+At this point you should have:
+- Rosbridge server running on `ws://localhost:9090`
+- ROS node by rosnodejs publishing messages to the topic `/chatter`
+- Express.js API backend ready to accept websocket connections on `ws://localhost:5000` and listen to ros topics on port `9090`
+- React frontend connecting via websocket to the API backend on port `5000` (not directly connected to ROS)